denyadev/denyadev/README.md

 ## About Me:

 Full Stack Developer with a passion for learning new technologies and working with teams to create user-friendly, responsive, and performant web applications.
-Over two years of experience designing, developing, and implementing applications and solutions using a range of front-end and back-end technologies.
+Over two years of experience designing, developing and implementing applications and solutions using a range of front-end and back-end technologies.
 Eager to develop skills in a fast-paced environment and contribute to the success of a company.

 ## Connect with me: